JellyTitan/Sofle-Pico/README.md

 ## Firmware

 Sofle uses [QMK firmware](https://qmk.fm/) (Not yet in main branch) @todo update with link to PR.
-If you want to build your own firmware, Sofle Pico uses [QMK Firmware][qmk_firmware].
+If you want to build your own firmware, Sofle Pico uses [QMK Firmware](https://docs.qmk.fm/).
 Sofle Pico is not yet in the main QMK repository.
 If you'd like to compile your own firmware, you can use the the [jellytitan/qmk_firmware](https://github.com/JellyTitan/qmk_firmware/tree/sofle_pico) fork.
 (Be sure to use the `sofle_pico` branch).

 The Sofle Pico can be flashed using 'drag and drop' .uf2 files, and then the config can be modified using [VIA](https://www.caniusevia.com/).
 Until the VIA PR is merged, you can [make adjustments by uploading the config file manually](https://www.soflepico.com/flashing/via).